-3 Implementation
+4 Implementation

 The VOL class structure consists of data structure(s) that contain configuration variables that are set by each plugin and a collection of function pointers that maps all HDF5 API operations that access data on disk to the plugin's corresponding implementations.
 Internally, each plugin is free to implement the underlying storage of objects in any way desired.
 The main goal is that the user still gets the same HDF5 API and data access model no matter which plugin is used.
-This section highlights some implementation details and the preliminary API for the VOL.
+This section highlights some implementation and feature details.

-3.1 VOL Callbacks
+4.1 VOL Callbacks